Patients admitted to the Comprehensive Inpatient Rehabilitation Unit (CIRU) have an average length of stay of 19.1 days.

-For 2011, the average length of stay for CIRU patients was 20.4 days compared to the national average length of stay of 26.8 days.
-A shorter length of stay demonstrates that our patients were able to return home with their families sooner.
+For 2012, the average length of stay for CIRU patients was 19.1 days compared to the national average length of stay of 27.2 days.
+A shorter length of stay demonstrates that our patients completed their rehab program and returned home with their families.

 Why is this important?

 Treatment provided in the CIRU helps patients reach a functional level necessary to return home and to the community.
-The data shows that CIRU patients at Children’s are able to return home about a week sooner than the national average for pediatric rehabilitation facilities.
+The data shows that CIRU patients at Children’s are able to return home more than a week sooner than the national average for pediatric rehabilitation facilities.